xadupre/onnx/docs/docsgen/source/api/index.md

 ## Data Structures

-Every ONNX object is defined based on a [protobuf message](https://googleapis.dev/python/protobuf/latest/google/protobuf/message.html) and has a name ended with suffix `Proto`.
+Every ONNX object is defined based on a structure following the same design as [protobuf message](https://googleapis.dev/python/protobuf/latest/google/protobuf/message.html) and has a name ended with suffix `Proto`.
 For example, {ref}`l-nodeproto` defines an operator, {ref}`l-tensorproto` defines a tensor.
 Next page lists all of them.